krother/machine_learning/linear_regression/assumptions.rst

 === ============================================================== =============================================================================================================== ================================================
 Nr  Assumption                                                     Description                                                                                                     Importance
 === ============================================================== =============================================================================================================== ================================================
-1)  Linear in parameters: :math:`Y = X \cdot w^T + \epsilon`         The true relationship between Y and X is linear in the parameters (+ some random error term :math:`\epsilon`) If violated, the model will be biased
+1. Linear in parameters: :math:`Y = X \cdot w^T + \epsilon`         The true relationship between Y and X is linear in the parameters (+ some random error term :math:`\epsilon`) If violated, the model will be biased
-2)  Random Sampling                                                The sample for the linear regression should be randomly chosen from the population                              If violated, the model will be biased
+2. Random Sampling                                                The sample for the linear regression should be randomly chosen from the population                              If violated, the model will be biased
-3)  Sample Variation in the Explanatory Variables X                The input variables X take on different values                                                                  If violated, there is no information to be gathered from the input X
+3. Sample Variation in the Explanatory Variables X                The input variables X take on different values                                                                  If violated, there is no information to be gathered from the input X
-4)  Zero Conditional Mean Assumption: E( :math:`\epsilon|X` ) = 0  The mean of the error term conditional on the input variables is zero                                           If violated, the model will be biased
+4. Zero Conditional Mean Assumption: E( :math:`\epsilon|X` ) = 0  The mean of the error term conditional on the input variables is zero                                           If violated, the model will be biased
-5)  Homoscedasticity / Constant Variance                           The variance of the error term (Var(e)) is the same over all values of X                                        If violated, the model might not be efficient
+5. Homoscedasticity / Constant Variance                           The variance of the error term (Var(e)) is the same over all values of X                                        If violated, the model might not be efficient
-6)  Normally distributed residuals                                 The distribution of the error term is (asymptotically) normal                                                   If violated, exact statistical statements about the coefficients are difficult
+6. Normally distributed residuals                                 The distribution of the error term is (asymptotically) normal                                                   If violated, exact statistical statements about the coefficients are difficult
-7)  No multicollinearity                                           The features of the model are not closely correlated with each other                                         If violated, p-values are useless
+7. No multicolinearity                                            The features of the model are not closely correlated with each other                                         If violated, p-values are useless
-8)  No correlation between the error terms                         There is no autocorrelation between the error terms; mostly important for time series data                          If violated, exact statistical statements about the coefficients are difficult
+8. No correlation between the error terms                         There is no autocorrelation between the error terms; mostly important for time series data                          If violated, exact statistical statements about the coefficients are difficult
 === ============================================================== =============================================================================================================== ================================================

 The Gauss-Markov Theorem